daithioc95/MS1/README.md

 - Surface Plane

 ### Strategy Plane
-The strategy plane is the most high level plan of the website.
+The strategy plane contains the high level plan of the website.
 This plane is important as it ensures that all the following sections and website end product aligns to the websites objectives.
-For this plane, I identified my primary objects and user stories of the website below.
+For this plane, the below primary objectives and user stories of the website were identified below.

 #### Project Objectives
-- Portray my experience and what the website is for
+- Portray the developers experience and what the website is for.
-- Showcase my CSS & HTML skills to the audience.
+- Showcase the developers CSS & HTML skills to the audience.
 - Provide the user with a means of contact.

 ##### User Stories